Advice for sole traders and company directors in Northern Ireland struggling with business cash flow problems

-When you can’t pay your bills as they fall due, your business may be insolvent.
-This doesn’t mean that it has to close, however.
-With so many effective insolvency procedures available to Northern Ireland businesses, you may be able to get back on track with the guidance of a licensed insolvency practitioner.
+This doesn’t mean that this is the end of the road for your company, however.
+With so many effective insolvency procedures available to limited companies in Northern Ireland, you may be able to get your business back on track with the guidance of a licensed insolvency practitioner.

 In the majority of cases, company directors will benefit from limited liability in the event of the company’s insolvency, meaning they will not be held responsible for paying the debts of the business.
 This is because, legally, a company is seen as a separate entity from its director(s).